 - The Arco de Santa Catalina is one of the most iconic monuments in Antigua, so even though there isn’t much to it in my opinion, you’ll probably want to visit so you can take a selfie in front of it haha!

 Antigua has some of my favourite markets in Guatemala: The Mercado El Carmen is best if you are looking for textiles, but if you are looking for food, spices and pretty much anything, then the ‘main market’ known as Mercado Central or Mercado de Artesanias is your best bet.

 If you are looking for a natural place to hang out, have tea or lunch, I love La Azotea and Caoba Farms, a beautiful ‘City Farm’.
 Please note that these two places are pricier than the local options but their natural decor make the visit worthwhile in my opinion.

-As preciously mentioned the town is relatively small so you can walk to most places but if you want to save time and would like a fun ride tuc tucs are my favourite mode of transport.
-The fares vary between 5 and 15Q within town; please note prices are per person.
+As previously mentioned, the town is relatively small so you can walk to most places, but if you want to save time and would like a fun ride, tuc tucs are my favourite mode of transport.
+The fares vary between 5 and 15Q within town (prices are per person).